Programs and Services

 SFCDC provides group trainings, one-on-one technical assistance and capacity building tailored to the for affordable housing, the community development field.
 Our training programming focuses on topics that address affordable housing, community economic development finance, economic development, community revitalization and nonprofit organizational capacity development.
 These training opportunities are structured to primarily benefit non-profit organizations, community development professionals and local government but are open to all seeking to expand their knowledge in various aspects of community and economic development.
 Trainings are offered in group settings and webinars as organized and/or facilitated by SFCDC.

 In addition to our traditional training and capacity building programming, in 2014 SFCDC expanded its services by co-designing and co-facilitating Community Scholars in Affordable Housing with the University of Miami Office of Civic & Community Engagement, University of Miami School of Education and Human Development and Catalyst Miami.
-The program is in its 3rd cohort.
 To learn more about the program click here Community Scholars in Affordable Housing Program.

 In 2015, we co-designed the Miami Thrives Community of Practice with Catalyst Miami, University of Miami Office of Civic & Community Engagement, University of Miami School of Education and Human Development, and Neighborhood Housing Services of South Florida.
 The program works with organizations and coalitions to solve performance challenges and promote greater impact.